5Minutes-Robin/5Minutes-Smart-Contract/README.md

 *Diamond Hands Program
 *Anti-frontrunner System

-For info about any of these technologies and tokenomics, please refer to our website https://5Min.ca
+For more info, please refer to our website: https://5Min.ca